isc-projects/bind9/doc/arm/reference.rst

 ``external``
     This rule allows ``named`` to defer the decision of whether to allow a given update to an external daemon.

-    The method of communicating with the daemon is specified in the identity field, the format of which is "``local:``\ path", where path is the location of a UNIX-domain socket.
+    The method of communicating with the daemon is specified in the identity field, the format of which is "``local:``\ path", where "path" is the location of a Unix-domain socket.
 (Currently, "local" is the only supported mechanism.)

-    Requests to the external daemon are sent over the UNIX-domain socket as datagrams with the following format:
+    Requests to the external daemon are sent over the Unix-domain socket as datagrams with the following format:

     ::